European Union

 Politics

-Political system of the European Union
+Main article: Politics of the European Union

 The EU operates within those competencies conferred on it by the treaties and according to the principle ofsubsidiarity (which dictates that action by the EU should only be taken where an objective cannot be sufficiently achieved by the member states alone).
 Laws made by the EU institutions are passed in a variety of forms.
 Generally speaking, they can be classified into two groups: those which come into force without the necessity for national implementation measures and those which specifically require national implementation measures.[72]